paulodiff/rainbow-table-index/README.md

 #### Check Laravel Mysql config in .env file

-### Check config ....
+#### Running check config

+```bash
+php artisan RainbowTableIndex:checkConfig
+```
+### Configuration options

 - .env configuration

 to enable debug information
-DEBUG_LEVEL = debug
+>>> DEBUG_LEVEL = debug

+- config/rainbowtableindexconfig.php

-for debagging purpose you can use RainbowIndexTable without encryption with this options:
+for debugging RainbowIndexTable without encryption with this options:
 >>> RAINBOW_TABLE_INDEX_ENCRYPT=true

-```bash
-php artisan RainbowTableIndex:checkConfig
-```

 I'ts all ok! you are ready to go!

 ### Create a working demo

 Warning!
-This procedure build two table in the datbase:
+This procedure build a table in the datbase:

 - authors

-and seed this tables with 1000 rows of data.
+and seed this tables with 1000 rows of data for testing.

-#### Configure mysql

 #### Copy model